hmckelvie/HRI_Final/README.md

 The state diagram of Fluffy can be viewed in HRI_robot_interaction_flow.png.

 Fluffy is intended to be open source and accessible.
 All materials used to build Fluffy are in Lego's EV3 robotics kit, and the code to run Fluffy is publically available.
-The architecture of Fluffy is adapted from the EV3 Puppy to include the ultrasonic sensor on the upper left side.
+The architecture of Fluffy is adapted from the EV3 Puppy to include the ultrasonic sensor on the upper left side and a touch sensor as its back tail, replacing the prevous rotating ball tail.

 Disclamer: we do not have liscense to the songs included